What the fish! Those fish-shaped buns on my last post were subjected to an incredulous amount of ridicule.

 Using your index finger, make a hole in centre of dough.
 If indentation remains, dough is ready for next step.

 Divide and rest.
 Gently deflate dough and divide into 12 equal portions.
 Form each into boule fashion.
 Cover with wet towel and leave to rest for 15 minutes.

 Second proof.
 Lay the “fish” on baking tray.
 Cover with wet towel and leave to proof for 40 minutes or until the “fish” double in size.

 Bake.
 Meanwhile, place a rack in the centre of your oven and preheat the oven at 200 degrees C. Before baking, brush each “fish” gently with egg wash.
 Bake for 10 - 12 minutes until light golden.

 They have tails - and its all thanks to Maki!
 Now people are complaning that the buns have way too much filling.
-There just isn't any pleasing some people.
-The trick is to stop trying.
+Really, there's no pleasing these people is there?!
+The trick is to stop trying to.